kovacshuni/hunorkovacs.com/README.md

 hunorkovacs.com Personal Website
 ===============

-This is a minimalistic personal HTML website but it was built for being deployed to a Google Appengine server.
-It has no complicated back-end Java app logic, just some redirects.
+This is a minimalistic, animated personal HTML website.
+It was built for being deployed to a Google Appengine server.
+There is no complicated back-end Java app logic or any database below, it's just a few static pages and redirects.

 The website is a 5 page comic book, a story about an amnesiac person (which should be me) searching for his identity.
+Now don't start to think about me as a deep-souled melancolic or childish comic book-nerd, i just didn't want to write a personal website where i write my own biography, i found that boring so just here's something else.

 Visuals and scripts were used from Spawn and Max Payne graphic novels.
 Please refer to the policies.html for licences or copyrights.
 My name is Hunor Kovács, find me at kovacshuni@yahoo.com .